img-1

 Schedule Quality

 After all the activities have been updated and the schedule has been statused, there are several common checks that need to be performed to ensure that the schedule conforms to that which is required for a quality schedule.
 Some of these checks can be done by using the software to perform these checks, if the software has the functionality, else it will have to be performed manually or outside of the software.
-The DCMA 14-Point check is a good check to subject your schedules to, and if followed, can ensure that your schedule meets the minimum requirements of a quality schedule.
+The DCMA 14-Point check is a good check to subject your schedules to, and if followed, can ensure that your schedule meets the requirements of a quality schedule.

 What must be checked as a minimum, but not limited to, are the following: